json420/degu/doc/rgi.rst

 ...     return (200, 'OK', headers, None)  # No response body for HEAD ...

+Note that WSGI response headers are a ``list`` of ``(key, value)`` pairs, whereas RGI response headers are a ``dict`` with case-folded (lowercase) keys.

+Also note that when an RGI application includes a ``'content-length'`` response header, its value must be a non-negative ``int``, cannot be an ``str``.

-Note that many RGI applications will likely ignore the information in the *connection* argument when handling requests.
+Many RGI applications will likely ignore the information in the *connection* argument when handling requests.
 However, when needed, the separation between per-connection state and per-request state offers unique possibilities provided by few (if any) current HTTP server application APIs.